Good Mail Sorting

 readdir to list the mails, an

-open to scan them for attachments, an
+open to scan them, an

 (Not as convenient as clicking a play button in a GUI or web mail client, granted.
 But using one of those would be far more inconvenient on other counts.
 Tradeoffs.
 (Have I mentioned I love mutt?))